HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_user_guide/Content/Creating_a_Java_Service.md

 ### Creating a Java Service

 With Java service, you can interact with your software application that does not support RESTful APIs.
 A service that uses a custom Java connector is a Java service.
-The Java connector is a custom Java class that implements the `com.hcl.middleware.common.JavaService` interface.
+The Java connector is a custom Java class that implements the `com.hcl.voltmx.middleware.common.JavaService` interface.

 Adding a Java service involves the following steps: